pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 .. code-block:: shell

- $ pachctl get-file sum 4092f4675650476ab0a3fde5b7780316 apple
+ $ pachctl get-file sum 4092f4675650476ab0a3fde5b7780316/0 apple
  324

-One thing that's interesting to note is that the first step in our pipeline is completely incremental.
+One thing that's interesting to note is that our pipeline is completely incremental.
 Since ``grep`` is a ``map`` operation, Pachyderm will only ``grep`` the new data from set2.txt instead of re-filtering all the data.
-If you look back at the pipeline, you'll notice that there is a ``"reduce": true`` flag for "sum", which is an aggregation and is not done incrementally.
-Although many reduce operations could be computed incrementally, including sum, Pachyderm makes the safe choice to not do it by default.
-You can learn about :doc:`../advanced/advanced` such as incremental reductions later.
+If you look back at the "sum" pipeline, you'll notice the ``method`` and that our code uses ``/prev`` to compute the sum incrementally based upon our previous commit.
+You can learn more about incrementally in our advanced :doc:`../advanced/incrementality` docs.

-We can also view the parental structure of the commits we just created.
+We can view the parental structure of the commits we just created.

 .. code-block:: shell

  $ pachctl list-commit data
- BRANCH              ID                                 PARENT                             STARTED              FINISHED            SIZE master              4092f4675650476ab0a3fde5b7780316   63c71410558344f59a7f8af311cad140   2 minutes ago        2 minutes ago       863 B master              63c71410558344f59a7f8af311cad140   <none>                             19 minutes ago       19 minutes ago      874 B
+ BRANCH              REPO/ID             PARENT              STARTED             FINISHED            SIZE master              data/master/0       <none>              19 minutes ago      19 minutes ago      874 B master              data/master/1       master/0            2 minutes ago       2 minutes ago       874 B

 Exploring the File System